johanna-herrmann/files-crud/README.md

-# CRUDFS
+# files-crud

-REST file storage with CRUD based permissions on directory-level. \
+REST file storage with CRUD based permissions on section-level. \
 Written in Typescript

 ## Description